deanhiller/playorm/readme.md

 As of 9/1/12 we only support INNER JOIN and will add LEFT OUTER soon.

-Taking our previous example of the million indexes we have by acount or the huge amount of indexes we have by security, let's say we have a table with no more than 10,000 rows called ActivityTypeInfo which has a column vendor as well as many other columns.
+Taking our previous example of the 100k partitions, let's say we have a table with no more than 10,000 rows called ActivityTypeInfo which has a column vendor as well as many other columns.
 Let's also say our Activity has a column ActivityTypeInfoId for our join.
-Now we could do a join like so with any of those million indexes by account or and of the security indexes like so
+Now we could do a join like so with any of those 100k partitions

 ```
-PartitionInfo info = new PartitionInfo(ActivityTypeInfo.class); //This table is so small, it only has one partition
-//NOTE: mgr.getPartition takes the primary index first!!! and then a varargs of the indexes we need to join with after that
-Partition partition = mgr.getPartition(Activity.class, "/activity/bysecurity/"+security.getId(), info);
+//First, our NoSqlQuery again that would be on our Activity.java class

+@NoSqlQuery(name="findWithJoinQuery", query="PARTITIONS t(:partId) SELECT t FROM TABLE as t "+
+"INNER JOIN t.activityTypeInfo as i WHERE i.type = :type and t.numShares < :shares"),

+//NOW, we run the simple query
-Query query = partition.getNamedQuery("findWithJoinQuery");
+Query query = entityMgr.getNamedQuery("findWithJoinQuery");
-query.setParameter("activityValue", 5); //This is a value in our Activity table
-query.setParameter("vendor", "companyX"); //This is a value in our ActivityTypeInfo table
+query.setParameter("type", 5);
+query.setParameter("shares", 28);
+query.setParameter("partId", null);  //Here we are saying to use the 'null' partition
+                                     //Where any activities with no account will end up
 List<Activity> activity = query.getResultList();
 ```